LillyRizuri/meowscrub/README.md

  - `GENIUS` is for the lyrics command.
 Obtain it here: http://genius.com/api-clients
  - `MONGO` is your connection string to your MongoDB database, cloud or local.
  - `YTCOOKIE` can be obtainable by doing these:
+   - Log in using your dummy channel (HIGHLY recommended because autoplay)
    - Navigate to YouTube in a web browser
    - Open up Developer Tools (opt+cmd+j on mac, ctrl+shift+j on windows)
    - Go to the Network Tab